mkdhruv09/RemoteValScanner/readme.md

 ## About warning priorities

 During a scan, RemoteVal shows a warning to the user if it detects bad scanning styles or any issues with the tracking.
-All the warnings are divided into priority level groups.
+All the warnings are divided into priority-level groups.
 Higher priority warnings will override and hide any lower priority warning in order to only show the higher priority warning.
 As an exception, ceiling warning will override horizontal warning, although they have the same priority level.
 Priority level `1` is the highest priority, `2` is the second highest priority and